socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

 CRC cards primarily serve as specification and documentation tool.
-Moreover, the cards can support decision making during component realization, starting with the "buy vs. build" decision:
+Moreover, the cards can support decision making during component realization, starting with a "make of buy" decision:

-* Buy, build, or rent (a cloud service)?
+* Buy, build, or rent (a cloud service) software that has the desired capabilities?
-* Use software package, commercial middleware, or open source software?
+* Use a custom-off-the-shelf software package, commercial middleware, or open source software?
-* Can an operating system feature fulfill the responsibilities (such as crontab as a job scheduler)?
+* Can an operating system feature or a cloud service fulfill the responsibilities (such as crontab as a job scheduler)?

 Another usage scenario for CRC cards is an interactive workshop or "design thinking" format, sometimes up to a role-playing game: Each participant takes the role of an object/a candidate component (each represented by one CRC card).
-A ball representing business event and/or program control flow is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
-These initial versions can then be put in a collaboration tool for further processing (or serve as graphical meeting minutes only).
+A ball representing business event and/or program control flow then is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
+These initial versions can then be put in a collaboration tool for further processing (or serve as graphical workshop minutes only, accompanying [textual notes](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)).

 ### Template Structure and Notation(s)